lrk/ansible-role-sonarqube/README.md

 This role as been tested on the following OSes:

 - EL - 7
-- Ubuntu -  Bionic / Xenial
-- Debian - Buster / Stretch / Jessie
+- Debian -  Stretch / Jessie

 Requirements
 ------------